-CBS 11 traffic expert Whitney Drolen continues to visit DFW first responders to thank them for their service.
-This week, she stopped by the Garland Fire Department.
+CBS 11 traffic expert Whitney Drolen continues to visit DFW area first responders to thank them for their service.
+This week, she stopped by the Plano Fire Department.

 March Madness is about to take over North Texas.
 There will be tailgating, concerts, and a fun run… all in all it seems like there’s something for everyone.
 There’s only one major problem – getting there!

 A grass fire that shut down portions of a road in Denton County on Sunday is now 95 percent contained.

 Some of the road construction work along the LBJ Freeway is almost done, but that big change could impact your commute as new traffic patterns take effect on Tuesday.

 An overturned semi truck has afternoon traffic near Woodall Rodgers and US 45 backed up.